leanprover-community/aesop/design.md

 - A *pattern* `p`.
   This is an expression with free variables (metavariables) `x₁ : T₁, ..., xₙ : Tₙ`.
+  For now, we only consider forward rules with a single pattern.
 - A forward rule `r : ∀ xᵢ : Tᵢ, Φ → Ψ`, where both the input and output hypotheses may depend on the variables `xᵢ`.
   (This notation is a bit fishy — the rule is really a tactic which receives a substitution for the `xᵢ` and can do whatever it wants with this.)